zenml-io/zenml/docs/book/repository/what-is-a-repository.md

 The global config on the other hand stores `global` information such as if a unique anonymous UUID for your zenml installation as well as metadata regarding usage of your ZenML package.
 It can be found in most systems in the `.config` directory at the path `zenml/info.json`.

+## What next
+Within the context of a ZenML repository, a user gets access to all the historical runs, results, artifacts and metadata associated with that repository.
+This can be done via the CLI or by accessing the [Repository Singleton](the-zenml-repository-instance.md) in Python.